jydoskey/jydoskey/README.md

 I am a Frontend Developer passionate about turning web ideas into visual reality, while turning ideas into reality.

-While not reading, I invest other quality leisure moments watching sports especially basketball.
-A lover of dogs (yet to own one)
+While not reading, I invest other quality leisure moments watching sports

 - 🔭&nbsp; My portfolio - <a href="https://olajideomotola-1a.netlify.app/" target="_blank">olajideomotola</a>🤘